mcarvin8/sf-git-package-retrievals/README.md

 - `CI_PROJECT_PATH` = the git repo path
 - `CI_COMMIT_SHORT_SHA` = the SHA the pipeline is running on
 -  `ORG_AUTH_URL` = Force Authorization URL for the intended Salesforce org

+## Line-Endings

+The script will ignore line-ending changes after the retrievals, but you should use a `.gitattributes` file like the one provided to normalize line-endings in your repo.

 ## Scheduled Pipelines